215 N. Union Street,

 This one story brick building has been altered from its original 2-story height.
 The building has a stretcher-bond front facade with modern display windows and mansard, five-course American-bond brick side elevations with bricked up segmental-head window and door openings, and a rear brick addition.

-The building was built between 1915 and 1920.
+The building was built in 1917.
 In 1920 its two occupants were the Hippodrome Theatre and the Hippodrome Barber Shop, both black-operated businesses.
 By 1930 and through 1932, it was listed in the Film Daily Yearbook.
 Later in the 1930’s the building had been made into a furniture store.

 Just login to your account and subscribe to this theater